TaraKhodaei/TCGA-BRCA-Subtypes_NN/README.md

 ## Citation

-If you use this data or model, please cite:

-> The Cancer Genome Atlas Network. *Comprehensive molecular portraits of human breast tumors*.
-Nature 490, 61–70 (2012). https://doi.org/10.1038/nature11412

-## Citation

 If you use this **data**, please cite the TCGA consortium:

 > The Cancer Genome Atlas Network. *Comprehensive molecular portraits of human breast tumors*.
 Nature 490, 61–70 (2012). https://doi.org/10.1038/nature11412